romananas/road-intersection/README.md

 # Raid 02 - Crossroad

 Crossroad is a Z01 rust pool exercice where we have to create a traffic controle strategy.

+This repo is also a librairy used in smart road
 ## Installation

 #### First you need to install the developpement lib of sdl2.